Alice Kyteler: Trial

-Richard de Ledrede, Bishop of Ossory, sought to uphold the laws of the church and morality.
-When the case was presented before him in 1324, he began his larger project of addressing witchcraft.
+Richard de Ledrede, Bishop of Ossory, sought to uphold the laws of the church and morality and seek out heretics as soon as he arrived in Kilkenny.
+When the case of Alice Kyteler was presented before him in 1324, he began his larger project of addressing witchcraft.

 Ledrede made initial attempts to have Kyteler arrested, and Kyteler called on the assistance of powerful friends.
 The bishop wrote to the Chancellor of Ireland, Roger Utlagh (Outlaw), demanding that she be arrested.
 Using the decretal Ut Inquisitiones (1298), designed to protect the faith, Ledrede demanded that secular powers concede to church wishes, and this point of law became a thorny issue throughout the trial.
-Kyteler was related to the Chancellor (he was probably her first husband's brother) and he asked the bishop to drop the case.
+Kyteler was related by marriage to the Chancellor (he was probably her first husband's brother) and he asked the bishop to drop the case.
 The chancellor demanded that Kyteler be excommunicated for at least 40 days before the trial, which caused a delay in the proceedings.
 This allowed Kyteler to flee to Roger Utlagh.
 Ledrede accused Utlagh of harbouring heretics, but a commission cleared him of any wrongdoing.
 The bishop then charged Kyteler and her son, William Outlaw, with the crime of heresy.
 William was a powerful man and was related to many in the ruling classes.
-He called upon his friend, Sir Arnold le Poeur, a Senior Official in Dublin, who had de Ledrede thrown in prison in Kilkenny Castle.
+He called upon his friend, Sir Arnold le Poer, a Senior Official in Dublin and seneschal of Kilkenny, who had de Ledrede thrown in prison in Kilkenny Castle.

 Ledrede, despite his limited political connections compared to his captors, was released from prison after he ordered the diocese be placed on an interdict.
 He would not allow any religious ceremonies to occur until he was released.
 On Ledrede's release, he renewed his efforts to have Kyteler imprisoned.
 Kyteler and her accomplices were accused of and investigated on the seven accounts.

-After some months of stalemate, one of Kyteler's servants, Petronilla de Meath, was tortured and confessed to participating in witchcraft.
+After some months of stalemate, one of Kyteler's associates, Petronilla de Meath, was tortured and confessed to participating in witchcraft.
 Her confession detailed her involvement, along with Kyteler's, in six out of seven of the above-listed crimes.
 One example she gave was rubbing ointment on a stick to fly.
 It would seem, although her testimony was likely forced and unreliable, that the accusers gained most of their information from this confession.
 Although the testimony did implicate Kyteler in performing heresy, questions concerning Petronella's credibility came to light, especially when examining the contents of her confession.
 In Ledrede's retelling of Petronilla's confession, he writes: